Andrew Henderson

 So, as you create your strategy to retire wealthy, you’ll need to re-center your focus on the big picture.

-One of the easiest ways to adjust your outlook on how to retire wealthy is by using the 80/20 principle.
+One of the best ways to refresh your outlook is by understanding the 80/20 principle.

 The 80/20 principle – or the Pareto Principle – states that 80% of your results come from about 20% of your actions.